Sponsors for the Ontario Centres for Learning, Research and Innovation in Long-Term Care at Baycrest

-As Manager of the Baycrest Centre for Learning, Research and Innovation in Long-Term Care, Dr. Meyer leads the development, implementation, management and evaluation of the Centre.
+As Manager of the Ontario Centres for Learning, Research and Innovation in Long-Term Care at Baycrest, Dr. Meyer leads the development, implementation, management and evaluation of the Centre.
 Raquel is an assistant professor (status) at the Lawrence S. Bloomberg Faculty of Nursing where she completed her doctoral studies and graduate training awards in health services research and policy.
 She was also the recipient of a Nursing Early Career Research Award through the Ontario Ministry of Health and Long-Term Care.
 Dr. Meyer’s research centers on healthcare management, health human resources, educational innovation and care delivery models.
 Raquel is an enthusiastic proponent for the relevance of research to clinical practice, education, leadership and policy development.

 Jennifer Reguindin, BScN, MScN, GNC(C), RN

-Jennifer is an interprofessional educator for the Baycrest Centre for Learning, Research and Innovation in Long-Term Care and is certified in healthcare simulation and gerontological nursing.
+Jennifer is an interprofessional educator the Ontario Centres for Learning, Research and Innovation in Long-Term Care at Baycrest, and is certified in healthcare simulation and gerontological nursing.
 Previously, she was also an advanced practice leader – nurse, and served as a subject matter expert for the Ministry of Health and Long-Term Care’s Long-Term Care Home Common Assessment Project.

 An experienced staff nurse in the areas of intensive care, cardiac and medical-surgical, her roles included nursing management and education, for various Community Care Access Centre and Primary Health Care projects provincially.
 Jennifer received her Bachelor of Science in Nursing from Ryerson University in 2002.
 While completing her Master of Science in Nursing degree from York University in 2007, she also served as one of their clinical course directors.

 Shoshana Helfenbaum, MSW, RSW